lobuljen/quill1-table-custom/README.md

 ## What the previous developers fixed

-* Denied Backspase inside an empty cell
+* Denied Backspace inside an empty cell
 * Added ability to delete a table

 ## What would be nice to add/fix